 In order to keep the administration of medication to a minimum, the Head or Medication Coordinator should consider requesting that parents administer the daily doses out of school hours.
 However, if this is not possible it will be necessary for the school and parents to make a formal agreement to enable members of staff to administer medication to pupils during the school day by completing the form below.

-In most cases, only medication that the child's doctor has prescribed can be administered, hence school staff should not administer 'over-the-counter' medication.
+In most cases, only medication that the child's doctor has prescribed can be administered, and school staff are now able to administer 'over-the-counter' medication.

 Note: Medicines must be kept in the original container.